GrapeTec/T-SPLINE/README.md

 - 2016.06: Yazui Liu added OpenMP to support more efficient tessellation;
 - 2016.10: Wenlei Xiao and Yazui Liu added the analytical and matrix forms of basis functions;
 - 2016.10: Lorenz Lechner from TU Graz, Austria added the python bindings;
-- 2016.10: Yazui Liu and Oleksandr Zavalnyi rewrite the viewer using GLC Player;
+- 2016.10: Yazui Liu and Oleksandr Zavalnyi rewrite the viewer based on GLC Player;
 - 2016.12: Wenlei Xiao suggested and Yazui Liu developed the Matrix-like mesh data structure;
 - 2017.02: Oleksandr Zavalnyi developed the Andriod viewer for T-SPLINE (https://github.com/RubykoAlex/T-spline-android-viewer);
 - 2017.02: Jia Zhang joined the team;